AVidhanR/OracleThings/oracle_data_integretor/odi_procedure.md

 - Under the target command `DML DDL` Operations, need to again assign the correct logical schema.
 - One can create multiple tasks and the order of exceutions as well!
 - One can also ignore few specific tasks by checking the ignore checkbox.

+Options are very useful in many cases.
+Such as,
+> Coming soon